-Liz Longley, a former All-American, captain for Hamilton College’s 2007 NCAA Elite 8 team and former head coach at Oberlin, enters her fifth season as the Head Women's Lacrosse Coach at Connecticut College.
+Liz Longley, a former All-American, captain for Hamilton College’s 2007 NCAA Elite 8 team and former head coach at Oberlin, enters her sixth season as the Head Women's Lacrosse Coach at Connecticut College.

 Longley made an immediate impact on the Camel athletic program in 2012.
 In her first season with the Camels, the program posted two NESCAC wins.
 It was their best conference showing since 2008.